jaxjs/docs/user_guide/browser.rst

 Browser
 =======

-The Jax JavaScript Library a ``browser`` object that helps to get browser-specific information from the user client.
+The Jax JavaScript Library has a ``browser`` object that helps to get browser-specific information from the user client and handle specific browser-related functions.

 Open a New Window
 -----------------